JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 ## Last item, call the ChatBot

-1. In Program.cs, replace lines 49 and 50 with the following code:
+1. In `Program.cs`, replace lines 49 and 50 with the following code:

 ```C#
             var chatCompletionService = services.GetRequiredService<IChatCompletionService>();